7 min

 – Router issue

-– DNS issue (e.g. the Domotz Agent is not able to resolve anymore Domotz cloud endpoints)
+– DNS issue (e.g. the Domotz Collector is not able to resolve Domotz cloud endpoints anymore)

-– Issues on the hardware hosting the Domotz Agent
+– Issues on the hardware hosting the Domotz Collector

-As a matter of fact, setting up an Alert on the status of the “device” hosting the Domotz Agent does not trigger any notification (because when the Domotz Agent is not able to communicate to the Domotz Cloud, the status of “devices” is not updated).
+As a matter of fact, setting up an Alert on the status of the “device” hosting the Domotz Collector does not trigger any notification (because when the Domotz Collector is not able to communicate with the Domotz Cloud, the status of the devices is not updated).

-Adopting the same approach, you can define Personal Alerts on a specific device and then “export” you alert configuration on other devices.
+Using the same approach, you can define Personal Alerts on a specific device and then “export” your alert configuration on other devices.

-After selecting on device from Domotz device list, inside the “Alerts” tab, you will be able to choose between two alerts profiles: the Standard and the Custom one.
+After selecting a device from the Domotz device list, inside the “Alerts” tab, you will be able to choose between two alerts profiles: Standard and Custom.

 The Standard profile allows you to monitor “basic” Device Status events: